General Questions & Financial Aid

 7. What is the payment schedule for my program?

 The program payment schedule is included in the Financial Statement of Responsibility, which you must electronically sign before committing to the program.
+Typically, the program cost is due when the term bill payment is due.

 8. Approximately how much should I expect to pay for airfare?